Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-These maps can be also be retrieved at no cost through our Digital mapping program.
+Assessor maps can be retrieved at no cost through our Digital Mapping Program.

 Assuming the license was issued by the Town of South Hadley Clerk’s Office, there are three ways to obtain a certified copy.
 By visiting Invoice Cloud to purchase certificates online, by physically entering the office located in Town Hall, or by mailing a request to the Town Clerk’s office.